 When you bite or chew down on food, does your tooth hurt?
-There are a multitude of reasons for this, but it is important that you understand the warning signs early to get treatment to catch it early.
+There are many reasons for this, but it is crucial that you understand the warning signs early to get treatment to catch it early.
 One thing is for sure, it must not be ignored regardless of whether the pain is mild or severe.

 If your tooth hurts when biting, it could be down to one or more of the following factors: